junj0619/JS-OOP/Section 1: Getting Started.md

 ```

-Now let's see object oriented way to solve this problem.
+Now let's see object-oriented way to solve this problem.

 ```javascript